currawong-project/libcw/notes.md

 The new record effectively inherits the contents of the existing record by reference.
 No data is copied.
 For an example of this see the `vel_table` implementation.

+Note that record field values may not be changed in place because this would change the value for all other processors that receive the record.
+Incoming records must therefore be copied if they are changed.

 Variable Change Notification
 ----------------------------